-As another landmark Supreme Court case addressing abortion is decided this month, New America screened Sundance Film Festival award-winner Trapped and a conversation with leading experts on what remains among the country's most divisive issues.
+As another landmark Supreme Court case addressing abortion is decided this month, join New America for a screening of Sundance Film Festival award-winner Trapped and a conversation with leading experts on what remains among the country's most divisive issues.
 Stephanie Toti, lead counsel on that case, Whole Women's Health v.
-Hellerstedt, joined the program.
+Cole, will be joining us.

 Counsel, Center for Reproductive Rights

 Lead Counsel, Whole Women's Health v.
 Cole